-We typically mark the outer strings about 1/8″ in from the edge of the fingerboard.
-We find that this leaves just enough room to avoid pulling the strings off of the edge while playing while maximizing the fingerboard width.
+We typically mark the outer strings about 1/8″ in from the edge of the fingerboard on each side; For most players, this creates enough of a buffer to avoid pulling the strings off of the side while maximizing the remaining space available to accommodate the inner strings.

-Now that the slot positions have been marked, we are ready to begin cutting them.
-To do this, we use gauged nut slotting files.
-These files are available in various sizes to fit different string gauges, and leave a rounded bottom for the string to sit in.
-They cut quick, and it is easy to go too far here.
-To avoid wrecking it, we work slow and check the depth often using a string as a guide.
+Once the positions have been marked, we are ready to begin cutting them.
+To do this, we use a set of gauged files to fit each of the individual strings in the set.
+The convex files leave a rounded bottom for the string to sit in.

 Polishing and Installation

 With the shaping complete, we set to work bringing the nut up to a high polish.
 This reduces friction, while creating an aesthetically pleasing piece that will be worthy of its prominent position at the base of the instrument’s headplate.